Rover-Yu/skbtrace-userland/docs/using/events.rst

 tcp_active_conn
 -----------------
- 　Record address information of current active TCP connections, each active TCP connection only can be record one time.
+ 　Record address information of current active TCP connections, each active TCP connection only record one time each executing skbtrace.

    A parsed example ::